 The Consumer Protection Council (CPC) has said telecom operators’ decision to transfer their operating cost to customers is unacceptable.

 The Director-General of CPC, Babatunde Irukera, made this known at end of the E-Payment Providers Association of Nigeria workshop in Lagos on Sunday.

 According to him, the 0.005 per cent directive imposed by Central Bank of Nigeria (CBN) on all electronic transactions is an operational cost for operators and should not in any way be transferred to customers.

 “At CPC, our main focus is the customer; that they are treated with fairness and with transparency.

 “We are unwilling to accept the decision of operators to transfer the cost of business to consumers.

 “What they provide is airtime and broadband and if they decide to make additional things to secure consumers, it is cost of business to them,” he said.

 Certainly, no one will listen to CPC as any company that cannot cover its “operating cost” will cease to be in business, over time.
 While the CPC has the best of intentions, making such demands which no one would likely honor simply makes it irrelevant.
 I do hope this educates and informs CPC: all government imposed levies, taxes and fees are typically paid by customers.
-Where CPC does not want the banks, telcos and other digital institutions to charge customers more, specially related to his 0.005% levy, it needs to focus on government and ask it to drop the levy.----Hire me to speak in your event, program or company
+Where CPC does not want the banks, telcos and other digital institutions to charge customers more, specially related to his 0.005% levy, it needs to focus on government and ask it to drop the levy.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).